What is empowerment?

 Employee appraisals with target agreements or training and development opportunities are part of empowerment.

-Empowerment in the company clearly leads to increased willingness to perform and employee motivation, as well as employee satisfaction.
-Employees feel valued and can identify with the company.
+Empowerment in the company clearly leads to increased willingness to perform and employees motivation, as well as employee satisfaction.
+Another benefit: People feel valued and can identify with the company.

 Measures to establish empowerment in the company

 By sharing all information with the entire workforce, the willingness to take responsibility can be ensured.
 In addition, internal trust is strengthened because everyone has the same information.